konflux-ci/quality-dashboard/README.md

 ```

 ## Features

+### User Configuration
+You can set your user's settings by clicking in (your user name) -> Settings.

+Available options:
+  - set default team

 ### Teams
 All data is organized by Teams: a team groups a set of repositories to show data more concisely and acts as a global filter.